brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

     6. Run Spring Boot API to seed BookGenres
     7. Comment out BookGenre @Component again

+### Week 8
+* 5/4/23
+  * Add Javadocs to all the classes minus a few that already had them.

 Use the knowledge to try joining the 3 tables Book, BookGenre, and Author in SearchSpecification